nagarajbhat/academic-kickstart/content/home/about.md

 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear in.

-title = "About me"
+title = "About me :mag:"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.